Last updated on June 5th, 2024 at 06:59 pm

 Small Conservatory

 - There is a small conservatory off the kitchen.
 This houses a freezer and also the coal and kindling supplies.
-There is also a two seater sofa but we never used this area as it was really cold during our stay.
+There is also a two-seater sofa but we never used this area as it was really cold during our stay.

 Main Bedroom

-- The windows of the bedroom open into the conservatory which is quite a nice feature as it meant you can have the windows open and get fresh air without getting noise from the wind (it was quite stormy during our stay).
+- The windows of the bedroom open into the conservatory which is quite a nice feature as it means you can have the windows open and get fresh air without getting noise from the wind (it was quite stormy during our stay).

-- It is a nice sized room.
+- It is a nice-sized room.

 - There is an electric heater on the wall.